labdao/docs/docs/affinity-prediction/tools.md

 ---

 ## Overview
+There is an overwhelming variety of tools that have been used to predict the binding affinity between a small molecule and a protein.
+We have gone through the literature and open source code repositories to provide a selection of tools that are ready for you to run them on PLEx.

 **Note: All models we provide are research-grade software and are provided "as-is".
 No model for this task has yet been demonstrated to generalise well enough to be an alternative to laboratory experiments.
 When providing a tool we make use of existing, often academic, contributions.
 Please give credit to the creators of open-source work.
 We are standing on the shoulder of giants.**

+At this point in time we are focused on pose prediction.
+Stay tuned for integrated scoring functions.

+## Small Molecule Binding Affinity Prediction

 ![chart](https://user-images.githubusercontent.com/18559148/220592140-20600560-1d9d-4aae-80a0-642e09f9e065.png)